Trump meets former rival Romney, a possible contender as top diplomat

 Instead, the source said the meeting gives "the good housekeeping seal of approval to Republicans who don't know if they should help Trump or not."

+Trump also met on Saturday with two candidates for education secretary: Michelle Rhee, the former Washington, D.C. public schools chancellor and Betsy DeVos, a former head of the Michigan Republican Party.

+On Sunday, Trump is to sit down with Wilbur Ross, a potential commerce secretary who made billions by investing in bankrupt companies and distressed assets, and business executive David McCormick, head of investment firm Bridgewater Associates, as well as New Jersey Governor Chris Christie, who was recently demoted in his role on Trump's transition team.

-(Reporting by Steve Holland; Editing by Leslie Adler and David Gregorio)
+(Reporting by Steve Holland; Editing by Leslie Adler and Alistair Bell)